pasquelab/scPancreasAtlas/README.md

 SCope was developed and is maintained by [Aerts lab.](https://www.aertslab.org/)

-In order for SCope to work well, please use Google Chrome as your browser.
+We recommend using SCope in Google Chrome for optimal visualisation.

 ## SCope Tutorial